-(8) Income Tax Status.
-The Plan obtained its latest determination letter on June 1, 2004 in which the Internal Revenue Service stated that the Plan, as then designed, was in compliance with the applicable requirements of the Internal Revenue Code.
-The Plan is qualified under Section 401(a) and 401(k) of the Code.
-The Plan has been amended since receiving the determination letter.
-However, the Plan Administrator and the Plan's tax counsel believe that the Plan is currently designed and being operated in compliance with the applicable requirements of the Internal Revenue Code.
-Therefore, they believe that the Plan was qualified and the related trust was tax-exempt as of the financial statement date.

-(9) Plan Termination.
+- (9) Plan Termination.
 The Plan may be amended, modified or terminated by the Corporation at any time, subject to certain rights of participants under the Plan.
 The Plan may also be terminated if the Plan is disqualified by the IRS.
 Termination of the Plan with respect to a participating employer may occur if there is no successor employer in the event of dissolution, merger, consolidation or reorganization of such employer company.
 In the event of full or partial termination of the Plan, assets of affected participants of the terminating employer or employers shall remain 100% vested and distributable at fair market value in the form of cash, securities or annuity contracts, in accordance with the provisions of the Plan.
-The Corporation has no current intentions of terminating the Plan.
+The Corporation has no current intentions of terminating the Plan. - (10) Related-Party Transactions.

-(10) Related Party Transactions.
 Investment options in the Plan include mutual funds managed by the Trustee.
 Also, the Plan holds shares of Exelon Corporation common stock.
 These transactions qualify as exempt party-in-interest transactions.
-There have been no known prohibited transactions with a party-in-interest.

-(11) Plan Mergers.
+There have been no known prohibited transactions with a party-in-interest. - (11) Plan Transfers.
+In 2005, there were total transfers to the Plan of \$368,400 (\$145,692 from the AmerGen Employee Savings Plan for TMI/Oyster Creek Bargaining Employees and \$222,708 from the AmerGen Employee Savings Plan for Clinton Bargaining Employees). - (12) Plan Mergers.
 Effective February 25, 2004, the net assets (\$97,922,283) of the AmerGen Employee Savings Plan for TMI and Oyster Creek Non-Bargaining Employees and the AmerGen Employee Savings Plan for Clinton Non-Bargaining Employees were merged into the Plan.
-Effective November 2, 2004, the net assets (\$1,307,627) of the Exelon New England Union Retirement 401(k) Plan were merged in the Plan.
+Effective November 2, 2004, the net assets (\$1,307,627) of the Exelon New England Union Retirement 401(k) Plan were merged in the Plan. - (13) Subsequent Events.
+Effective with the first pay period on or after June 1, 2006, non-represented employees and employees represented by IBEW Local 614 and UWA Local 369 may contribute up to 50% of their base pay on a combined pre-tax, after-tax or Roth basis, subject to the IRS annual maximum (\$15,000 for 2006).

-(12) Subsequent Events.
-Effective January 24, 2005, the Risk Oversight Committee of the Exelon board of directors was substituted for the Governance Committee as the party that appoints the Plan's investment committee.

-Effective March 28, 2005, terminated participants whose account balances are greater than \$1,000 may leave their accounts in the Plan.

-shares
+Effective with the first pay period on or after June 1, 2006, non-represented employees and employees represented by IBEW Local 614 and UWA Local 369 can elect to make some or all of their contributions as "Roth" contributions, which are made after-tax and are included in current taxable income.
+Roth earnings and distributions are tax-free if they are part of a "qualified distribution".
+A Roth distribution is qualified in the event of either retirement or termination, and earnings can be withdrawn tax-free as long as it has been five tax years since the first Roth 401(k) contribution and the participant is at least 591/2 years old.
+In the event of death, beneficiaries may be able to receive distributions tax-free if the deceased participant started making Roth contributions more than five tax years prior to the distribution.
+In the event of disability, the participant's earnings can be withdrawn tax-free if it has been five tax years from the first Roth 401(k) contribution.

-EXELON CORPORATION EMPLOYEE SAVINGS PLAN
+EXELON CORPORATION EMPLOYEE SAVINGS PLAN SCHEDULE OF ASSETS (HELD AT END OF YEAR) AS OF DECEMBER 31, 2005

-SCHEDULE OF ASSETS (HELD AT END OF YEAR) AS OF DECEMBER 31, 2004 Schedule H, Part IV, Item 4i of Form 5500 Employer Identification Number 23-2990190, Plan Number 003
+Schedule H, Part IV, Item 4i of Form 5500 Employer Identification Number 23-2990190, Plan Number 003